Qypol342/dum-flyway-validate/README.md

 ## Continuous Integration Example

-Here is an example of integrating Dum Flyway Validate into your CI pipeline:
+Here is an example of integrating Dumb Flyway Validate into your CI pipeline:

 ```yaml
 stages: